 Despite multiple commitments and increased international attention, efforts to save the world’s most endangered marine mammal are proving woefully inadequate – without urgent coordinated action from Mexico, the US and China, the extinction of the vaquita seems inevitable.

 EIA has carried out a series of investigations into the totoaba trade since 2015.
-Our September 2016 report Collateral Damage warned that the vaquita, the world’s smallest and most endangered cetacean, was doomed to extinction if substantial targeted and coordinated enforcement efforts were not immediately put in place to eliminate threats to its survival.
+Our September 2016 report Collateral Damage (video below) warned that the vaquita, the world’s smallest and most endangered cetacean, was doomed to extinction if substantial targeted and coordinated enforcement efforts were not immediately put in place to eliminate threats to its survival.

 A report by the International Committee for the Recovery of the Vaquita (CIRVA) released yesterday (February 2) reveals that, despite significant efforts of the Mexican Government in coordination with Sea Shepherd Conservation Society, illegal fishing still continues.
 The vaquita stands today on the very edge of extinction: almost half those remaining were lost between 2015 and 2016, and the species is thought to number only about 30 individuals.